Ale5/js-Calculator/README.md

 There is a lot of simple functions that make the calculator work efficiently and beeing a user friendly:

-Font size changing depending on how much symbols appears on the screen.
+Font size changing depending on how much symbols appear on the screen.
-<br>Alert when you write a second point
+<br>Alert window when you write a second point
 <br>Dividing by zero
-<br>Pressing an operator after operator
+<br>Clicking on operator after operator
-<br>Starting with operator, or point
+<br>Starting with operator, or a point
-<br>Pressing point straight after operator
+<br>Pressing point straight after the operator
-<br>Deleting last element before equal function going to calculate if the last element is an operator, or point.
+<br>Deleting last element before equal function going to calculate if the last element is an operator, or a point.

 Code structure: